 What motivates you at a deeper level to take care of these people and customers?
 Why do you stay in the business?
 Why have you done that for 10, 20, even 50 years?
 There’s a story behind that.
 Come on.
 Let’s go tell that brand story!

 Opposition to “branding” often results when someone has seen too many examples of what we will call Accidental, Superficial, or Arbitrary branding.
 Those companies which consciously avoid talk of “branding” are often the ones most committed to authenticity: they fear “branding” would amount to wearing a false face or a ridiculous costume or would force them to change their identity to fit a mold.

 That non-brander’s desire for authenticity is admirable, and companies that share with us that desire are in many ways closer to what we consider true branding than those which have “branded” by substituting something surface-level or temporary in place of investigating their essential identity.
 The skepticism that there really is an essential “core” to every company, a “true” identity, results from seeing a lot of falsehood.

 True branding has to do with knowing the truth.
 When you can do that, you can uncover a unique story about your company’s people, driven by its purpose, to create lasting customer relationships.

 If this is you and you want help, we have a plethora of resources for you in your branding journey.
-From articles to free tools, videos, and even a self-assessment for your brand – we’ve got you covered.
-And if you’re looking for help in a more direct way, we offer professional branding services to help B2B companies like yours unlock your authentic brand and tell your story to the world.
+From articles to free tools, videos, and even a self-assessment for your remarkable brand – we’ve got you covered.
+And if you’re looking for help in a more direct way, we offer professional branding services to help B2B companies like yours unlock your authentic, remarkable brand and tell your story to the world.